capacitor-community/firebase-analytics/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 </p>

-## <a id="breaking-changes"> ❗❗ Breaking changes when updating to ✏️v4.0.0✏️❗❗
+## <a id="breaking-changes"> ❗❗ Breaking changes when updating to ✏️v5.0.0✏️❗❗

-✏️✏️ This plugin now supports Capacitor 4 only.
+✏️✏️ This plugin now supports Capacitor 5 only.
+For Capacitor 4 please use version 4.x.
 For Capacitor 3 please use version 1.0.1 ! ✏️✏️

 ## Maintainers